OliverSimonGH/TransportServiceWales/README.md

 You don't need to manually install the Expo client on your emulator/simulator, because Expo CLI will do that automatically (more on this later, but once the application launches it should automatically install Expo if you don't have it on the emulator)

+A suggestion is to use SDK 28: Pixel 2 XL or Nexus 6

 **Emulator/Simulator - iOS**

 Install [Xcode through the Apple app store](https://itunes.apple.com/app/xcode/id497799835).
 Next, open up Xcode, go to preferences and click the Components tab, install a simulator from the list.